 I didn’t stay healthy.

-In 2013 I discovered I had inherited a severe auto-inflammatory disease that primarily affects the spine – Ankylosing Spondylitis.
+In 2013 I discovered I had inherited a severe inflammatory disease that primarily affects the spine – Ankylosing Spondylitis.
 I didn’t have health insurance; I couldn’t afford it working 15-20 hours a week.
 This was nearly a year before the Affordable Care Act (ACA) was implemented.
-Pre-existing conditions could still disqualify people from insurance plans (Paul Ryan is now trying to reinstate pre-existing barriers) or require patients to purchase more expensive plans, so I couldn’t get a diagnosis on paper until after I had secured insurance.
+Pre-existing conditions could still disqualify people from insurance plans or require patients to purchase more expensive plans, so I couldn’t get a diagnosis on paper until after I had secured insurance.
 I couldn’t afford health insurance but I needed an official diagnosis to begin treatment to manage my degenerative disease.

 Three years later I’m still fighting for the care and insurance I need.